 Since I really appreciate a well-made pasta, I think I would definitely benefit from a pasta making class, and luckily, there are lots to choose from in New York City.
 There’s also a lot to learn about pasta.
 While we typically equate pasta to Italy, according to Food Network, it was actually first consumed in China.
 And as it may seem like a simple food, the network points out that there are actually 600 different shapes of pasta made all over the world.
 That’s a lot of hard names of noodles to learn, but my personal favorites are penne and fusilli.
 I also prefer them in an Alfredo or vodka sauce, and have even managed to learn a from-scratch Alfredo recipe.

-To come up with our list of best pasta making classes in New York City, we relied on sites like Yelp and Vimbly, to compile a list of classes focusing on pasta.
+To come up with our list of best pasta making classes in NYC, we relied on sites like Yelp and Vimbly, to compile a list of classes focusing on pasta.
 There are so many courses in New York City that offer pasta-making, so we had to narrow our list down to just ten.
 While there are lots of options and different opinions as to which are the best classes, we ranked our list by the number of reviews and stars received on Yelp, so at the top of the list you will find the course with the highest amount of stars as well as reviews.

 So, get your calendar out and start planning dates to attend some of the 10 best pasta making classes in NYC.